If you or someone you know is contemplating suicide,

 Early Childhood Programs

 North Range Behavioral Health offers early childhood prevention programs that provide a strong start for a child and nurture emotional and mental wellbeing.
-Our compassionate, expert staff in Project Launch and Family Connects works with parents and other caregivers to evaluate young children who are exhibiting behavioral challenges.
-Early identification and treatment of these issues lead to positive, life-long benefits for children and their families.
+Our compassionate, expert staff in our Family Connects programs work with parents and other caregivers to evaluate young children who are exhibiting behavioral challenges.
+Early identification and treatment of these issues lead to positive, life-long benefits for children, their families, and our communities.

 Call 970.347.2120 to learn more about our early childhood programs and how we can help your child.